-This Paleo Pumpkin Pie tastes delicious and is grain and dairy free.
-This healthier Thanksgiving recipe has just the right amount of spice and a velvety filling you’ll crave all season long!
+This Paleo Pumpkin Pie tastes delicious and is grain-free and dairy-free.
+This healthier Thanksgiving recipe has just the right amount of spice and a velvety filling you'll crave all season long!

-Although I love Thanksgiving and all it’s delicious trimming, for those of us with restricted diets, the holiday can be somewhat of a challenge.
-Every dish seems to be baked up with gobs of sugar, diary or other ingredients that just aren’t going to work for us.
-And what about pumpkin pie – the quintessential Thanksgiving dessert?
-I was delighted to find a recipe like this Paleo Pumpkin Pie that tastes so good, you seriously won’t miss the original.
+Every dish is baked with gobs of sugar, dairy, or other ingredients that just aren't going to work.
+And what about pumpkin pie - the quintessential Thanksgiving dessert?
+We are delighted to share this recipe for Paleo Pumpkin Pie that tastes so good; you seriously won't miss the original.

 Paleo Pumpkin Pie with Grain Free Crust